Fast-Track Your Debt Payoff: Advanced Tools and Smart Strategies

 The Balance Transfer Play

-But here's the trap.
-If you don't pay off the balance before the promotional period ends, many cards hit you with deferred interest — meaning they retroactively charge interest on the original balance from day one.
+The trap: if you don't pay off the balance before the promotion ends, many cards hit you with deferred interest — retroactive charges on the original balance from day one.
 Read the fine print.
-Set a calendar reminder for two months before the promotion expires.
-And don't use the card for new purchases — most 0% offers only apply to transferred balances.
+Set a reminder for two months before expiration.
+Don't use the card for new purchases.

 Debt Consolidation Loans

-One rule: close or freeze the credit cards you paid off.
-The number one reason consolidation fails is people pay off their cards and then run them back up.
-Now they've got the consolidation loan AND new credit card debt.
-Don't be that person.
+One rule: close or freeze the cards you paid off.
+The number-one reason consolidation fails is people pay off their cards and run them back up.
+Now they've got the consolidation loan and new card debt.

 Strategic Refinancing